MarcTorrentss/airbnb_project/README.md

 This analysis will allow us to understand the impact of this platform and to formulate possible regulations to address the associated problems.

-The data to be worked with corresponds to the register of Airbnb listings published in the city of Rome as of 15 December 2023.
+The data to be worked with corresponds to the register of Airbnb listings published in the city of Rome as of 7 September 2022.

 ### Project characteristics